-Pete the Hungry Pig was written in 1993 – 26 years ago!
+Book #1 in the Tales from Hollerbrook Farm series, Pete the Hungry Pig, was written in 1993 – 26 years ago!
 After the story was written I printed it out and was not sure what I was going to do with it.
-In the year that followed, I lost a baby in my third trimester, my mother passed away at the young age of 59 and then we lost our home in a fire.
+In the year that followed, I lost a baby in my third trimester, my mother passed away at the age of 59 and we lost our home in a fire.
 It was a tough year and Pete the Hungry Pig was lost in the shuffle – literally.
-For many, many years it was forgotten about as another baby entered our family and life with four little children was very busy.
-A few years ago I began to wonder what ever happened to the story and looked all through the basement to see if I could find it (the computer it was written on no longer existed and there was just the one laminated copy).
+For many years it was forgotten about as another baby entered our family and life with four little children was very busy.
+A few years ago I began to wonder what ever happened to the story.
+I searched the basement to see if I could find it (the computer it was written on no longer existed and there was just the one laminated copy).
 I was unable to find it and assumed that it must have been lost in the fire.
-Last year, while cleaning out an old file cabinet I inadvertently came across the long lost Pete the Hungry Pig story!
-Now, 26 years later, my children have grown up and I have seven (almost 9) wonderful grandchildren.
+Last year, while cleaning out an old file cabinet, I inadvertently came across the long lost Pete the Hungry Pig story!
+Now, 26 years later, my children have grown up and I have ten wonderful grandchildren.
 It was obvious to me that the story had to be brought to life for my grandchildren and all of the other children out there who have vivid imaginations and a love for good fun!

 About the Author:

-I am a mother of four and a grandmother to seven.
-From my early years as a babysitter to my later years as a teacher (I have a degree in early childhood education) and then a mother and, most recently, a grandmother, children have forever held a dear and precious place in my heart.
+I am a mother of four and a grandmother to ten.
+From my early years babysitting to my later years as a kindergarten teacher (I have a degree in early childhood education), children have forever held a dear and precious place in my heart.
+Becoming a mother, and then a grandmother, has been my greatest joy and been the fulfillment of a lifelong dream.
 I am shy by nature and public speaking is not my forte.
-Writing has always been the way that I best and most comfortably expressed myself.
-It seems only natural and fitting that I combine my love for children (and reading to them) with my love for writing to pen a children’s book.
-Life these days has revolved around the seven little ones who are truly the inspiration for getting this book to a publisher (see earlier post about the original manuscript from 1993).
-When I am not spending time with my family, I can often be found with my camera looking for something or someone to photograph.
+Instead, writing has always been the way that I best and most comfortably expressed myself.
+So, when my children grew up and out of the house, I re-entered the workforce writing for a local newspaper.
+In the years that followed, as the grandchildren came, I decided to focus my attention on them and left my job as a reporter/writer.
+From here, it seemed only natural and fitting that I combine my love for children (and reading to them) with my love for writing to pen children’s books.
+Life these days has revolved around the ten little ones who are truly the inspiration for getting these books to a publisher (see earlier post about the original manuscript from 1993).
+When I am not spending time with my family, I can often be found with my camera looking for something to photograph.
 I love crafting and scrapbooking and going on long car rides through back country roads (preferably with my camera).
-I am also an HGTV enthusiast and love farmhouse decor – the thought of covering the inside of Pete’s barn in shiplap definitely crossed my mind!
-Suffice to say that I live a simple life with the people I love and a great day involves visits with any or all of the seven little loves in the picture.
+Suffice to say that I live a simple life with the people I love.

 About the Illustrator: